Back to Resources

-AWS's S3 documentation makes multipart uploads sound like a solved problem.
-It's not.
-Not if you're expecting a real user on a unreliable hotel Wi-Fi to push a 20GB video file through your app without incident.
+AWS documentation makes multipart uploads sound like a solved problem.
+It is not.
+Try asking someone on flaky hotel Wi-Fi to push a 20GB video file through your web app, and you quickly learn why.

 Why We Switched to TUS

-We stopped patching raw multipart upload scripts.
-We moved to the TUS protocol.
+We threw away our homegrown multipart upload scripts and switched to the open TUS protocol.

 What Actually Worked For Us

-Here's how we wire it up in a Next.js frontend using Uppy and Rilavek as a TUS endpoint.
+Here is a clean Next.js component using Uppy and Rilavek as the TUS target.

 import Uppy from '@uppy/core';